ryo-ma/pytl/README.md

 ```

-Show only the class line
+Show only the class line.

 ``` bash
 $ pytl test.py -c